Skip to content

 • that agency has the power to investigate or remedy the matter.

-It may also be necessary to refer the PID to another agency because of a legislative obligation such as the referral to Crime and Corruption Commission Queensland (CCC) where there is reasonable suspicion that the matter involves or may involve corrupt conduct.
+It may also be necessary to refer the PID to another agency because of a legislative obligation such as the referral to the Crime and Corruption Commission Queensland (CCC) where there is reasonable suspicion that the matter involves or may involve corrupt conduct.

 The discloser will be advised of the action taken by WorkCover.

-Risk assessment and protection from reprisal
+Risk assessment and protection from reprisal for the Discloser

-A discloser should not suffer any form of detriment because they, or someone else, has made a PID (or in the belief they have made a PID).
 Upon receiving a PID, the PID Coordinator will conduct a risk assessment to assess the likelihood of the discloser (or witnesses or affected third parties) suffering reprisal action as a result of having made the disclosure.
 Actions may include developing a specific strategy to reduce the level of risk to the discloser (or witnesses or affected third parties).
 The risk assessment will consider the actual and perceived risk to the discloser (or witnesses or affected third parties) suffering detriment and will include consultation with the discloser.

 A risk assessment will be undertaken if the discloser is anonymous on the basis of information available in the PID.